 Today is the first Saturday in March, and that announces the beginning of the most famous (and controversial) dog race of the year: the Iditarod.
 This annual race is a grueling 1,161 miles, which these amazing doggie-athletes can run in nine to fifteen days, through freezing temperatures and blizzards.
-This race can be incredibly dangerous for the unprepared: both mushers and dogs.
-For this reason there has recently been a movement away from supporting the race; the winner's purse is down almost $50,000 this year due to lack of sponsor support.

 There is a lot more veterinary care given to dogs in the years since the establishment of "Mush With PRIDE (Providing Responsible Information on a Dog's Environment)" in 1991; this year over thirty-five volunteer veterinarians will be performing exams at every checkpoint along the race.
 Mushers must also present the vets with a dog care log, showing details of when they were last rested and fed.
 Dogs who are unable to continue in the race are "dropped" at these checkpoints.